eyedn/project_coprolite_viromes/README.md

 to databases with `HMMER`.

 ## data_wrangling
-The `data_wranling` directory contains scripts that collect raw counts of individual samples and contain functions for raw counts collection.
+The `data_wrangling` directory contains scripts that collect raw counts of individual samples and contain functions for raw counts collection.
 Scripts in this directory are used by scripts in both `pipeline_by_origin` and `pipeline_all`.